jamesdanielv/thermalcam/README.md

 //this version is rewritten by james villeneuve (jamesdanielv). i am thankful to the MIT code included, and adafruit for the immense time savings they game me for providing functional code. it allowed me to work on efficiency methods. it is working and being tested on arudino ide 1.6.5.
+1.8.5 works with default driver as long as spi burst is disabled. this has been fixed in https://github.com/jamesdanielv/thermalcam/tree/updates-(possibly-unstable) branch, and will be updated here after it passes all checks and latest updates are finnished.

 updates will be posted first to here https://github.com/jamesdanielv/thermalcam/tree/updates-(possibly-unstable)